When Rachel was a preschooler, the top ten tunes boomed in the car and she was bopping along in the back.

 As a baby, she sat for hours on her daddy’s lap as he studied political analysis sites pre-American presidential elections.

 She’d rather not sit down to do anything.
-She likes to read, but don’t tell her when.
+Instead, she likes to read, but don’t tell her when.

 She is a smartie pants.

-She likes chess, Stratego, and logic games, but suggests we do it for studies and she doesn’t want to have anything to do with it.
+You’ll find her playing chess, Stratego, and logic games, but suggests we do them for studies and she doesn’t want to have anything to do with it.